mozilla/popcorn_maker/README.md

 This is done so you can access the application via: http://local.mozillapopcorn.org and perform the browserid assertion.

-If you are on OSX or *NIX add an alias by running the following command in your local machine:
+If you are on OSX or *NIX add an alias for the site by running the following command in your local machine:

     echo "33.33.33.11 local.mozillapopcorn.org" | sudo tee -a /etc/hosts